JaniHarkonen/DumpEmSuite2/README.md

 - Macro module that helps you write higher-level analyses via a markdown-based text editor as well as compile research materials
 - Flexible Splits -based UI that lets you drag and drop tabs so that they can be viewed side-by-side or collapsed into a single view
 - hotkeys that can be configured and enable you to quickly navigate the app
-- light and dark themes that can be swapped between depending on the amount of eye-strain you wish to endure
+- light and dark themes that can be swapped between depending on the amount of eye strain you wish to endure

 ## Motivation and DumpEm Suite v1